Star(s): kokav/kokavim (Strong’s 3556)

 His [YHWH’s] wisdom is profound, his power is vast.
 Who has resisted him and come out unscathed?
 He moves mountains without their knowing it and overturns them in his anger.
 He shakes the earth from its place and makes its pillars tremble.
 Who commands the sun not to shine and sets a seal upon the stars [kokavim]; Who alone stretches out the heavens and tramples down the waves of the sea; Who makes the Bear, Orion and the Pleiades and the chambers of the south; Who does great things, unfathomable and wondrous works without number.

-The book of Job is a back and forth discussion between Job, YHWH, and three of Job’s friends.
-In the following passage a rather sarcastic sounding YHWH challenges Job:
+The book of Job is a back and forth discussion between Job, YHWH, three of Job’s friends and a fourth enigmatic “friend” (Elihu).
+In the following passage YHWH challenges Job: